Tag Archives: Friedrich Hayek

 Hume and that cat

-Once this motorcyclist asked me – “What do you call her?” – pointing at the motorcycle.
-I responded — “nothing!”, and casually explained how it’s just a machine.
-She was shocked, and retorted in a rather jovial way — “You called her a machine, now she will breakdown!”
-Sort of reminded me of this David Hume quote “There is a very remarkable inclination in human nature, to bestow on external objects the same emotions, which it observes in itself; and to find everywhere those ideas, which are most present to it.”
-Hume goes on to attribute these inclinations to mostly children, poets and ancient philosophers.
-May be the lady was a poet?
-My own instincts tend to go the other way, I rather bestow on humans the characteristics of inanimate objects.
-We are also machines, just really complex ones.
-Guess I am no child, a poet or that ancient philosopher.
+Once, a fellow motorcyclist asked, pointing at my ride, “What do you call her?”
+I responded — “nothing!”.
+Casually explained how it’s just a machine.
+She wasn’t impressed but remained jovial — “You called her a machine, now she’ll breakdown!”
+This reminded me of a David Hume’s quote from ‘A Treatise of Human Nature’ – “There is a very remarkable inclination in human nature, to bestow on external objects the same emotions, which it observes in itself; and to find everywhere those ideas, which are most present to it.”
+Hume goes on to attribute these inclinations to mostly children, poets, and ancient philosophers.
+Maybe the lady was a poet.
+My own instincts tend to go the other way; I’d rather bestow on humans the characteristics of inanimate objects.
+We are also machines – but with immensely complex circuits.
+Guess this would mean I am no child, a poet, or that ancient philosopher.

-Hume’s insight is probably more prevalent, and often a cause for serious mischief.
-Recently I went riding to Orcas islands, but had an overnight stay at Anacortes to catch that early morning Ferry.
-Overnight motorcycle parking in a motel lot is always risky, so to minimize the attention I draped it with a dull two-wheeler cover.
-Next morning I noticed this feral cat sitting and staring at the motorcycle.
-In a parking lot filled with cars, this draped bike might have invoked his curiosity?
+Hume’s insight is probably more prevalent and often a cause of serious mischief.
+Recently, on a ride to Orcas Island, I stayed overnight at Anacortes to catch that early morning ferry.
+Motorcycle parking in a motel lot is always risky, so to minimize attention, the bike was draped in a dull two-wheeler cover.
+The next morning, I noticed this feral cat sitting and staring at it.
+In a parking lot filled with cars, this draped bike might have piqued his curiosity.
 We can actually never know.
-If I say the cat was curious, all that means is — if I was a cat, then I’d be curious.
+If I say the cat was curious, it just means that if I were a cat, then I’d be curious.
 For all you know, that cat might have been a fan of Triumph motorcycles, and it was simply gazing in admiration.
-Or maybe it was just day dreaming.
+Or maybe it was just daydreaming.
 Possibilities are endless.
-Unless we place sensors in his brain, we can never truly understand that intend behind his action.
+Unless we place sensors in his brain, we can’t truly understand the meaning behind his actions.

-Not just in animals, we have this propensity to assume intend based on the actions of our fellow humans too.
-Sometimes it’s related to the curious actions of our spouse, or parents or maybe relatives.
-Our subject of scrutiny can also be the distant actions of some movie star or politicians, as seen through YouTube or TV.
-Lengthy contentious discussion on the behavior of such a celebrity is not that uncommon.
-But, whenever we assume intend based on actions, it only tells us more about our own mind, our own assumptions, which may or may not be relevant to the actual object, animal or the person being scrutinized.
-Not surprising that Hayek once said “We are studying mental and not physical events, and much that we believe to know about the external world is, in fact, knowledge about ourselves
+Not just in animals, we have this propensity to assume intent based on the actions of our fellow humans, too.
+Sometimes it’s related to the curious actions of our spouse, parents, or relatives.
+Our subject of scrutiny can also be the distant actions of some movie star or politician, as seen through YouTube or TV.
+A lengthy, contentious discussion about the behavior of such a celebrity is not uncommon.
+But whenever we assume intent from actions, it only tells us more about our own mind and assumptions, which may or may not be relevant to the actual object, animal, or person being scrutinized.
+Not surprising that Hayek once said, “We are studying mental and not physical events, and much that we believe to know about the external world is, in fact, knowledge about ourselves.”

 Causal Chain

-Recently went riding at the margins of Olympic, was actually planning to do a loop through couple of forest roads, but eventually ended up running into a road gated shut.
-So, had to turn back half way, and ride across the same bridge seen on my way up.
-And not just the same bridge, I crossed paths with the same hiker who was now walking back from the other end.
-Clearly, even he was amused at this bizarre coincidence.
-How often do the path of a motorcyclist, and a hiker in the wilderness converge on a bridge — twice!
+Recently, I went riding at the margins of the Olympic National Park.
+The plan was to loop through a couple of scenic forest roads, but eventually, I ran into a closed gate.
+So, had to turn around and ride back through the same bridge I had crossed earlier.
+And not just the same bridge; I crossed paths with the same hiker who was now walking back from the other end.
+Clearly, even he was amused at the coincidence.
+How often do paths of a motorcyclist and a hiker in the wilderness converge on a bridge — twice!

-In a way, coincidences or accidents are just separate causal chains coinciding at some point.
-For instance — ferry time, riding pattern, not up-to-date maps on the GPS etc were all immediate preceding links on my causal chain.
-If we go further back, then there are other causal sequences explaining why ferry times are the way they are, or how I ended up riding in some quirky way etc. But, we can only speculate about the causal events related to the mysterious hiker.
+In a way, coincidences or accidents are just separate causal chains intersecting at some point.
+For instance, ferry times, riding patterns, and outdated GPS maps are all preceding links in my causal chain.
+If we go further back, there are other causal sequences that explain why ferry times are the way they are, or how I ended up riding in a specific way.
+But we can only speculate about the causal events related to the mysterious hiker.

-In that sense, every moment is the consequence of a set of connected or disconnected and known or unknown preceding causal events.
-Actually, even in my case, we can only speculate whether it was the incorrect map or did someone just decided to shut that road the previous day?
-Or maybe my riding pattern was immaterial.
-That means if all the other factors remained same, all types of riders would have faced the mysterious hiker, twice!
-If only we could replay life, and control it for various factors.
+All we can say is – every event has a causal chain with known and unknown preceding events.
+Even in my case, we can only speculate whether the map was incorrect and led to a private road or if someone just shut that gate on that particular day.
+Maybe my riding pattern was immaterial.
+That means if all the other factors remained the same, all types of riders would have faced the mysterious hiker twice!
+To estimate causal weight, we’d need to replay events and control for variables – practically impossible.
+That implausibility hints at the layered, multidimensional nature of the system.

 Group Code

-Spring poses interesting opportunities, especially if you can manage to ride up to the mountains.
-It’s not every day you ride through icy roads on a bright day, at near zero temperatures, and with a backdrop of snow-covered mountains!
-Not to mention occasional water streams gently crossing the freeway, and a highway shoulder precariously stacked with freshly removed snow – guess this is why motorcycling is called sensory overload?
+poses interesting opportunities, especially if you can manage to ride up to the mountains.
+It’s not every day you ride through icy roads on a bright day, at near-zero temperatures, and with a backdrop of snow-covered mountains!
+Not to mention occasional water streams gently crossing the freeway, and a highway shoulder precariously stacked with freshly removed snow, one of the many reasons why motorcycling is called sensory overload.
 As usual, the fuel tank was running low; the two-gallon tank has been a bit difficult to handle, especially when you go exploring.
 But, like every other time, when it was close to being empty, providence manifested in the form of a Shell gas station.

 Group riding on this motorcycle is going to be a tad annoying for others.
 You don’t want to ride with someone who is constantly on the lookout for a gas station — it introduces unnecessary friction, especially if someone is ahead with a five-gallon tank.
 In that sense, groups do pose different trade-offs.
-We all prefer different riding patterns, different frequencies for stops, speeds, routes, etc. A 2-gallon cafe racer will find it hard to get along with a bagger.
+We all prefer different riding patterns, stop frequencies, speeds, routes, etc. Essentially, a 2-gallon cafe racer will find it hard to get along with a bagger.

-Not just in group riding, even general social order demands a certain degree of shared compatible rule following.
-Without commonly agreed code, large groups of people will not get along.
-For example — top-down hierarchical code is mandatory in the military.
+Not just in group riding, even general social order demands a certain degree of shared, compatible rule-following.
+Without the commonly agreed code, large groups of people will not get along.
+For example, top-down hierarchical code is mandatory in the military.
 While role-based layering is common in private organizations.
 Government bureaucracies depend on documented processes and structure, where adherence to processes often becomes a primary objective.
 Achieving such goals at scale requires a rule-based coordination.
 These properties are often decomposed and applied at different layers of the system.

 As evident above, the nature of this shared code also depends on the social sphere.
-The military has a targeted purpose and hence a strictly enforced structure.
-Here there is little room for malleability.
+The military has a specific purpose and, hence, a strictly enforced structure.
+Here, there is little room for malleability.
 While private organizations tend to have more abstract goals – selling products and services, and are therefore more open-ended, evolving based on contingent profitable circumstances.
-While a family tends to not have any specific goals, except to treat each other well or general cohesion – hence rules are informal.
-Societies also have shared laws and norms, but in general they are even more abstract and geared for coexistence.
+A family tends not to have any specific goals, except to treat each other well or maintain general cohesion.
+Hence, the rules are informal.
+Societies also have shared laws and norms, but in general, they are even more abstract and geared toward coexistence.
 For example, we don’t need to be nice to our neighbors if we don’t infringe on their rights.

 The pattern is clear – group goals are mapped to some shared code, and effective compliance determines the outcomes.
-The goals of a free civil society are not the same as the military; hence they have different codes.
-While peacetime goals are limited to prosperous coexistence, military code demands predictable and disciplined behavior.
+The goals of a free civil society differ from those of the military; hence, they have different codes.
+While peacetime goals target prosperous coexistence, military code demands predictable, disciplined behavior.
 While creativity and exercise of individual volition are peacetime virtues, a volatile wartime environment prioritizes disciplined execution under pressure.
-A soldier is forced to apply predefined rules of conduct to moral choices while a free individual can exercise subjective ethical judgements.
+A soldier is forced to apply predefined rules of conduct to moral choices, while a free individual can exercise subjective ethical judgments.
 Soldier code has its purpose, just that it’s unaligned with peacetime goals.

-To go back to the original bagger v/s cafe racer problem – their riding incompatibility is because their motorcycling goals and internal inclinations are different, and that same difference reflects in their machines and riding rules.
-Eventually, whether it’s riding or life, we’re always part of various groups – and what we seek is elusive harmony of goals, codes, and resulting actions.
-Peace relies on having that fabric of alignment across time, constantly evolving to satisfy the changing needs.
+To go back to the original bagger vs cafe racer problem – their riding incompatibility is because their motorcycling goals and internal inclinations are different, and that same difference reflects in their machines and riding rules.
+Eventually, whether it’s riding or life, we’re always part of various groups – and what we seek is elusive harmony of goals, codes, and resulting outcomes through actions.
+Satisfaction in life relies on a fabric of alignment across time, constantly evolving to satisfy the changing needs.
+Such an outcome on a larger scale demands the use of a powerful multi-purpose instrument — the law.

 “I was alive”

-Walter White from Breaking Bad famously said – “I was alive”.
-What essentially drove him to build that Drug Empire was entrepreneurship, that excitement of feeling alive.
-It was not about providing for family.
+Walter White, from the popular series Breaking Bad, said, “I was alive.”
+What essentially drove him to build a Drug Empire was entrepreneurship, that excitement of feeling alive.
+It was not about providing for the family.
 Being alive is about being in direct contact with reality — absorbing and processing external signals.
 It demands constant awareness – processing stimuli, gauging situations, and adapting accordingly.
 In that sense, being alive is also a lot about being human.
-What separates us from animals, at least most of us, is that ability to not just instinctively react, but instead employ higher levels of cognition.
-Having that widespread opportunity to employ higher levels of thinking through individual ownership and responsibility deserves some acknowledgement.
-For most human history, this was a privilege reserved for the few.
+What separates us from animals, at least most of us, is the ability to not just instinctively react, but instead employ higher levels of cognition.
+Having that widespread opportunity to develop higher levels of thinking through individual ownership and responsibility deserves some acknowledgment.
+For most of human history, this was a privilege reserved for the few.

 Channeling essential English liberties and the Scottish Enlightenment, American Framers executed something different in terms of impact and scale.
-They made a well-reasoned argument for Federalism and achieved democratic consensus.
+They made a well-reasoned argument for Federalism and achieved a democratic consensus.
 A sufficiently intricate argument was framed, communicated to the broader population, and executed as an institutional change.
-Selling an idea this sophisticated is not easy – usually complex ideas find agreements within a limited minority and then the results motivate slow widespread adoption.
+Selling an idea this sophisticated is not easy – usually complex ideas find agreement among a limited minority, and then the results motivate slow widespread adoption.
 But the American framers abstracted the underlying principles of the existing society to a higher level – to that of a union of states and drove mass consensus from there.
 Being able to execute something like this without corrupting those core ideas through demagoguery or personal agendas is uncommon.
-In fact, popular support of ideas which refuse to pander to baser instincts is an unusually rare phenomenon.
+In fact, popular support of ideas that refuse to pander to baser instincts is an unusually rare phenomenon.

 There is an interesting scientific aspect to this.
 Being part of a collective is comforting.
 Whether it’s politics, sports or music, we tend to seek out that tribal identity.
-It’s probably our hunter gatherer instincts, constantly pushing us to belong.
-In that sense, American institutions elevated the overall social order by channeling the tribalism as a check.
+It’s probably our hunter-gatherer instincts, constantly pushing us to belong.
+In that sense, American institutions elevated the overall social order by channeling tribalism as a check.
 To paraphrase F.A.
-Hayek — ‘man got civilized in spite of his best efforts’.
+Hayek — ‘man got civilized despite his best efforts’.

 While many societies enforced conformity through top-down control and directed purpose, American framers showed unusual practical prudence.
-They allowed civil society, order and purposes to emerge through peaceful coexistence.
-From that perspective, American Federalism created a framework of incentives favorable to formation of civil society.
-A society where individual volition can survive, where coexistence was the path of least resistance, and more importantly an individual could feel alive.
+They allowed civil society, order, and purposes to emerge through peaceful coexistence.
+From that perspective, American Federalism created a framework of incentives favorable to the formation of civil society.
+A society where individual volition can survive, where coexistence was the path of least resistance, and, more importantly, where an individual could feel alive.

-Even though at a more basic level, riding motorcycle is also a lot about being alive, and probably more about staying alive too.
+Even though, at a more basic level, riding a motorcycle is also a lot about being alive, and probably more about staying alive too.
 For starters, you are always in touch with the realities of the environment.
 You’re expected to be responsible for your own safety.
 You’re not protected by the collective, their seat belts, or air bags.
-You must be aware of the lifted truck with no visibility or minivan with a driver busily sifting through the critical social media reels.
-You need to simply adapt your path to steer clear of them, or any other potential threats, social media driven or otherwise.
+You must be aware of the lifted truck with no visibility or minivan with a driver busily sifting through critical social media reels.
+You simply need to adapt your path to steer clear of them, or any other potential threats, social media-driven or otherwise.
 But the flip side is, when you are riding, all the other travails blend into the background.
-So plugged in to that sublime present, there are no cognitive resources to think about an uncertain future, or that disappointing past.
-In that sense, you feel alive, but in a different mode of engaging with reality.
+So plugged in to that sublime present, there are no cognitive resources to think about an uncertain future or that disappointing past.
+In that sense, you feel alive, but in a different mode of engagement with reality.
+But, there’s a prerequisite for encouraging that feel-alive-individualism – equality before the law.

 The Road to Serfdom at 75 Years Young